Lamb and Goat Bacon Meatloaf

 - Preheat the oven to 350.
 Combine the breadcrumbs and the milk and allow to soak for 15 minutes, then squeeze the breadcrumbs to allow excess milk to drain out.
 In a large bowl, combine all of the ingredients except the caul fat and mix well.

-- Cook a small piece of the meatloaf to check the seasoning, adjust as needed, then wrap in the caul fat and place on a baking sheet lined with parchment for easy cleanup.
+- Cook a small piece of the meatloaf to check the seasoning, correct the salt to your taste, mix again, then wrap in the caul fat if using and place on a baking sheet lined with parchment or silicone for easy cleanup.

 - Bake the meatloaf for 45-60 minutes or until just done, (155F).
 Remove the meatloaf to cool for 10 minutes before slicing.